nmshd/runtime/packages/core-types/README.md

 ## Documentation

-You can find the documentation for Enmeshed on [enmeshed.eu](https://enmeshed.eu).
+You can find the documentation for enmeshed on [enmeshed.eu](https://enmeshed.eu).

 To get started developing in this repository, see the [developer's guide](README_dev.md).